The Wooden Box (album)

-The Wooden Box is a box set of Opeth's first three albums: Orchid, Morningrise and My Arms, Your Hearse.
+The Wooden Box is the third box set by Swedish progressive metal band Opeth.
+It contains first three albums: Orchid, Morningrise and My Arms, Your Hearse.

 Contents

 The records come in a handcrafted wooden box with album details printed/burned on it.
 The box holds an Opeth logo stencil, six 180g vinyl records (two per album) limited to 200 copies pressed on white vinyl, alternate artwork containing embossed logos and album details printed on transparent paper.